nicolasventer/tmp_cmd_runners/server/README.md

 # Server

 This is the FastAPI backend for CommandRunners.
-It starts shell commands, streams their output back to the client, and allows a running command to be stopped by ID.
+It starts shell commands, streams their output back to the client, allows a running command to be stopped by ID, and persists saved frontend dashboard states as JSON files.

 ## Requirements